juspay/medea/SPEC.md

 Unless stated otherwise, a Medea identifier is _non-reserved_.

+## Strings

+A Medea _string_ is a non-empty sequence of UTF-8 scalar values (as defined by [definition D76 (pdf)][d76] of the Unicode 5.2 standard), containing no symbols from categories [Zs, Zl, Zp or Cc][categories].
+Furthermore, the first and last symbol of a Medea string must both be QUOTATION MARK Unicode character (hex code 0x22). [note about string validation?]

+## Natural numbers

+A Medea _natural number_ is a non-empty sequence of UTF-8 scalar values (as defined by [definition D76 (pdf)][d76] of the Unicode 5.2 standard), containing only symbols from DIGIT ZERO to DIGIT NINE inclusive (hex codes 0x30 to 0x39), and not starting with DIGIT ZERO (hex code 0x30). [note about whitespace ending a number?]

+The _value_ of a Medea natural number is the natural number which it textually represents.

 ## Primitive type

 A Medea _primitive type_ corresponds to a set of basic types, as provided by